 Doses and duration of treatment depend on the degree of iron deficiency.

-Children under the age of 1 year are prescribed 2.5-5 ml (1 / 2-1 measuring spoon) of syrup / day.
+Children under 1 year of age are prescribed 2.5-5 ml (1/2-1 scoop) of syrup/day.

-Children aged 1 to 12 years - 5-10 ml (1-2 scoops) of syrup / day.
+Children aged 1 to 12 years - 5-10 ml (1-2 scoops) of syrup/day.

-Children over 12 years old, adults and mothers who are breastfeeding - 1-3 tab. chewable or 10-30 ml (2-6 scoops) of syrup / day.
+Children over 12 years old, adults and mothers breastfeeding - 1-3 tablets. chewing or 10-30 ml (2-6 scoops) syrup/day.

-With latent iron deficiency, the duration of treatment is about 1-2 months.
+For latent iron deficiency, the duration of treatment is about 1-2 months.

-Children aged 1 to 12 years old - 2.5-5 ml (1 / 2-1 measuring spoon) of syrup / day.
+Children aged 1 to 12 years - 2.5-5 ml (1/2-1 scoop) of syrup/day.

-Pregnant women are prescribed 1 tab. chewing or 5-10 ml (1-2 scoops) syrup / day.
+Pregnant women are prescribed 1 tablet. chewable or 5-10 ml (1-2 scoops) syrup/day.

 Age